eslint/eslint/docs/src/use/configure/migration-guide.md

 #### eslint.config.js

-Predefined configs are imported from separate packages for `eslint.config.js` files.
+Predefined configs are imported from separate modules into `eslint.config.js` files.

-The recommended and all rules configs are located in a separate [`@eslint/js`](https://www.npmjs.com/package/@eslint/js) package.
+The recommended and all rules configs are located in the [`@eslint/js`](https://www.npmjs.com/package/@eslint/js) package.
 You must import this package to use these configs:

 ```shell
 npm install @eslint/js -D